flackr/carousel/scroll-marker/README.md

 }
 ```

+### scrollTargetElement

-The created scroll markers implement the [tabs pattern](https://www.w3.org/WAI/ARIA/apg/patterns/tabs/), in particular:
+Scroll markers (buttons with a `scrollTargetElement`) implement the [tabs pattern](https://www.w3.org/WAI/ARIA/apg/patterns/tabs/), in particular:
 * Implicitly form a [focusgroup](https://open-ui.org/components/focusgroup.explainer/) with all other scroll markers for the same scroller.
-  The currently active scroll marker will have a persistent class applied to it.
+  The currently active scroll marker will have a persistent :checked psuedo-class applied to it.
-* Each marker has tab-index -1 ensuring that exactly one will be in the tab index per the [guaranteed tab stop](https://open-ui.org/components/focusgroup.explainer/#guaranteed-tab-stop) focusgroup behavior such that only the active marker is focusable.
-E.g. focus will move to the active scroll marker, past any other inactive markers.
+* Only the active marker will be in the tab index following the [roving tabindex](https://www.w3.org/WAI/ARIA/apg/practices/keyboard-interface/#kbd_roving_tabindex) behavior.
-* When focus is on a scroll marker, per the [focusgroup attribute](https://open-ui.org/components/focusgroup.explainer/#quickstart):
+* When focus is on a scroll marker, we follow the [radio group pattern](https://www.w3.org/WAI/ARIA/apg/patterns/radio/) for interaction, i.e.:
   * Left/up arrow moves focus to and activates the previous scroll marker.
   * Right/down arrow moves focus to and activates the next scroll marker.

+In addition,
-In addition, these markers automatically respond to other scrolling operations.
+1.  these markers automatically respond to other scrolling operations.
     When any scrolling operation takes place,
     the first marker which is considered to be scrolled into view becomes active, but is not focused.

+2. Activation of a marker (e.g. clicking, pressing space / enter) moves focus to the `scrollTargetElement`.
+    This allows subsequent tab navigation within the targeted component,
+    consistent with following an anchor link navigation,
+    and their common use for [skip links](https://www.w3.org/TR/2016/NOTE-WCAG20-TECHS-20161007/G1).

 ### The active marker